openvinotoolkit/model_server/docs/docker_container.md

 ## Overview

 This guide provides step-by-step instructions on how to deploy OpenVINO&trade; Model Server for Linux using Docker Container including a Quick Start guide.
 Links are provided for different compatible hardwares.
-Following instructions are covered in this :
+Following instructions are covered in this:

 - <a href="#quickstart">Quick Start Guide for OpenVINO&trade; Model Server</a>
 - <a href="#sourcecode">Building the OpenVINO&trade; Model Server Image </a>
 - <a href="#singlemodel">Starting Docker Container with a Single Model
 - <a href="#configfile">Starting Docker container with a configuration file for multiple models</a>
 - <a href="#params">Configuration Parameters</a>
-- <a href="#storage">Cloud Storage Requirements </a>
+- <a href="#storage">Cloud Storage Requirements</a>
 - <a href="#ai">Running OpenVINO&trade; Model Server with AI Accelerators NCS, HDDL and GPU</a>
 - <a href="#sec">Security Considerations</a>